firebase/firebase-js-sdk/docs-devsite/auth.phoneauthprovider.md

 # PhoneAuthProvider class
 Provider for generating an [PhoneAuthCredential](./auth.phoneauthcredential.md#phoneauthcredential_class)<!-- -->.

-`PhoneAuthProvider` is not available in Node.js.
+`PhoneAuthProvider` does not work in a Node.js environment.

 <b>Signature:</b>